How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 • A headshot with descriptive alt text that includes the person’s full name and role

 💡 Pro Tip: Write your About page bio the way Wikipedia writes entries: third person, factual, focused on verifiable credentials and accomplishments.
 AI engines model their understanding of people from this style of content.
-“Kim Reynolds is the founder of AI Advantage Agency, specializing in AEO strategy and paid media for B2B brands” outperforms any first-person narrative.
+“Kim Reynolds is the co-founder of AI Advantage Agency, a LinkedIn Top Voice, and a paid media strategist with 20+ years of experience across Meta, Google, and LinkedIn” outperforms any first-person narrative for AI entity recognition.

 How to Implement Schema Markup with Real Examples